-- Unemployment Duration, Exit Rates and Re-employment Wages (joint with Edgar Preugschat) (Revised & Resubmitted at the Journal of Monetary Economics)
+- Unobserved Heterogeneity, Exit Rates and Re-employment Wages (joint with Pedro Gomes) (R&R requested by the Scandinavian Journal of Economics)

 Work in Progress

 - Effects of Switching Occupations along the Job Search